 September Happenings at the History Center

-Bartow, Fla (Sept.
-1, 2021) -- Journey into Polk history this month at the Polk County History Center.
-The following programs and events will be held virtually and are open to the public and free of charge:
+Bartow, Fla (August 31, 2022) -- Journey into Polk history this month at the Polk County History Center.
+The following programs and events are open to the public and free of charge:

-- To celebrate the diverse heritage of Polk’s Hispanic community, the Polk County History Center and PGTV are partnering with the Puerto Rican Hispanic Chamber of Commerce of Polk County.
+- The Polk County History Center and PGTV partner with the Puerto Rican Hispanic Chamber of Commerce of Polk County to celebrate the diverse heritage of Polk County’s Hispanic community.

-Programming will include an exhibit in the museum’s video gallery that features stories from members of the Hispanic community, including Polk County Commissioner Martha Santiago and Congressman Darren Soto.
-Weekly social media content will revisit the influence of Spanish colonization across the Americas and the unique and lasting cultural traditions that resulted from the Colombian exchange.
+- This celebration will include an exhibit in the museum’s video gallery that features filmed stories from members of the Hispanic Community including Polk County Commissioner Martha Santiago and Congressman Darren Soto.
+The campaign will also include weekly social media content that revisits the influence of Spanish colonization across the Americas and the unique and lasting cultural traditions resulting from the Colombian exchange.

 - Join us for an architectural tour of the History Center and discover the neoclassical architectural elements that define this iconic Polk County landmark.
-This month’s focus is on the ongoing restoration work of the courthouse and resources for historic preservation.
-The architectural tour occurs at 11 a.m. on the third Saturday of each month.
+This month, we focus on the historic 1908 and 1926 windows.
+The architectural tour occurs at 11 a.m. the third Saturday of each month.

 The Polk County History Center is open 9 a.m. to 5 p.m.
 Tuesday through Saturday at 100 E. Main St. in Bartow.
 Visit www.polkhistorycenter.org or call (863) 534-4386 for more information on exhibits and programming.
 All programs and events are free and open to the public.